AdobeDocs/federated-audience-composition.en/help/chapter1/newfile.md

 ---
 title: New file
 description: Description
-keywords: new file, add file
+keywords: new file, add file, file
 ---

 # New file {#new}